gkorland/cytoscapeneo4j/README.md

-# Cytoscape plugin for Neo4j
+# Cytoscape plugin for RedisGrah

 Neo4j Graphs are often too large for Cytoscape: this plugin allows you to write Cypher queries and import the result as a network.
 Queries can be parameterized and stored for reuse.